Matthew Haughey: Life and career

-Haughey grew up in Placentia, California.
+Haughey grew up in Placentia, California, United States.
 He graduated from the University of California, Riverside with a B.S. and M.S. in environmental science.

 Haughey designed his first website in 1995.
 From 1997 to 2000, he was a webmaster and programmer for Social Sciences Computing at UCLA.
 He moved to the San Francisco Bay area in 2000s, worked as an employee of Pyra Labs, and participated in the development of early versions of Blogger.
 In 2001, he worked briefly for KnowNow and Bitzi.
 Life led him to relocate to Portland, Oregon, where he served as creative director at Creative Commons from 2002 to 2005.

 In 1999, Haughey launched MetaFilter, a community weblog and internet forum, which he programmed on his own using Macromedia ColdFusion and Microsoft SQL Server.
 In March 2015, he announced his stepping down from daily management of Metafilter and take on a new role as Senior Content Director at Slack.
 He left the primary management and operation duties of Metafilter to long-time moderator Josh Millard.
 In July 2017, the ownership was transferred from Metafilter to Millard.

 Haughey was featured on the front cover of the May 2001 issue of Brill's Content, illustrating the cover story entitled "Human Portals".
 MetaFilter was a project he started when there were only "30 or so" blogs, and he felt that finding "one or two links a day" personally was not enough content.
 He concluded that a blog with four or five people could do better.
-He had to contribute many of the early posts until "a few hundred people showed up and we had something good."
+He had to contribute many of the early posts until "a few hundred people showed up and we had something good".
 MetaFilter has since been described as "one of the web's most successful communities".
 Haughey credits the site's "strong sense of community" for its success, unlike websites that offer social incentives such as karma.